sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/how-tos/handling_errored_changesets.md

 ## Automatic retrying of errored changesets

-When Sourcegraph batch changes marks a changeset as **Retrying** it's automatically going to retry publishing it for up to 10 times if we identify the error as an error that could possibly improve with retries.
-No user action is needed.
-Errors deemed as non-retryable are errors that return status codes less than 200 or greater than 400.
-This behaivor applies to all codehosts excluding Github, which will automatically retry publishing 10 times regardless of any status codes returned from the codehost.
+If an operation on a changeset results in an error that looks like it could be transient or resolvable if retried, Sourcegraph will automatically retry that operation.
+Typically, only internal errors and errors from the code host with HTTP status codes in the 500 range will be retried.

+This will be indicated by the changeset entering a **Retrying** state.
+Sourcegraph will automatically retry the operation up to ten times.

 ## Manual retrying of errored changesets